LightGrand/lightgrandflake/README.md

 }
 ```

-- StartTime is the time since which the Sonyflake time is defined as the elapsed time.
+- StartTime is the time since which the LightGrandflake time is defined as the elapsed time.
-  If StartTime is 0, the start time of the Sonyflake is set to "2014-09-01 00:00:00 +0000 UTC".
+  If StartTime is 0, the start time of the LightGrandflake is set to "2014-09-01 00:00:00 +0000 UTC".
-  If StartTime is ahead of the current time, Sonyflake is not created.
+  If StartTime is ahead of the current time, LightGrandflake is not created.

-- MachineID returns the unique ID of the Sonyflake instance.
+- MachineID returns the unique ID of the LightGrandflake instance.
-  If MachineID returns an error, Sonyflake is not created.
+  If MachineID returns an error, LightGrandflake is not created.
   If MachineID is nil, default MachineID is used.
   Default MachineID returns the lower 16 bits of the private IP address.

 - CheckMachineID validates the uniqueness of the machine ID.
-  If CheckMachineID returns false, Sonyflake is not created.
+  If CheckMachineID returns false, LightGrandflake is not created.
   If CheckMachineID is nil, no validation is done.

 In order to get a new unique ID, you just have to call the method NextID.